sethburtonhall/portfolio/src/content/creative/film-&-video.md

 ## Introduction

 I spent over 15 years in film and video production.
-As a multi-hyphenate, I did everything from writing and directing to camera and editing.
+As a multi-hyphenate, I did everything from writing, producing and directing, to camera and editing.
 These are some of my favorite personal and client projects.